 I often read about human tissue ‘denaturing’ or ‘coagulating’ at some temperature – usually 60 or 70°C. However, these claims are inaccurate.
 They rarely state the time over which the denaturation process occurs.
 Denaturation is when the proteins in cells or tissues ‘unravel’.
 For example, collagen is made up of three amino acid chains, intertwined… Continue reading How long does tissue take to be damaged by heat?

 Listed here are the chapters of our eBook which are available (or will be soon).
-Click on the links below: Chapter 1 – An Introduction to Laser/IPL Systems and their Applications in Skin Chapter 2 – An Introduction to Laser Tattoo Removal (out very soon) Chapter 3 – An Introduction to Laser/IPL Hair Removal (out… Continue reading Our eBook Chapters
+Click on the links below: Chapter 1 – An Introduction to Laser/IPL Systems and their Applications in Skin Chapter 2 – An Introduction to Laser Tattoo Removal Chapter 3 – An Introduction to Laser/IPL Hair Removal (before end of ’21)… Continue reading Our eBook Chapters

 Recently I tried the new ‘carbon facial’ treatment using the 1064nm wavelength of the Q-switched Nd:YAG laser.
 My wife was keen to try it!
 I painted a little black carbon ink solution (which I made myself) onto my wife’s face.
 After about 20 minutes, or so, to allow it to dry, I applied the laser… Continue reading Carbon Facial treatment with a QS Nd:YAG laser